Master of Commerce by coursework

 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Career ReadinessPositions may include accountant, administrative assistant, lecturer, market researcher, marketer/marketing manager,auditor, banker, business analyst, business consultant, business data analyst, education coordinator, natural resource manager, business lawyer, natural resource planner, curator, police officer, political advisor, politician, or project officer.
+Graduates are well equipped for a wide range of positions, including: accountant, administrative assistant, lecturer, market researcher, marketer/marketing manager, auditor, banker, business analyst, business consultant, business data analyst, education coordinator, natural resource manager, business lawyer, natural resource planner, curator, police officer, political adviser, politician, or project officer.

-Roles may also be found in the areas of agricultural marketing, food and wine, wine advertising/promotion, or parks management.
+Roles may also be found in the areas of agricultural marketing, food and wine, wine advertising/promotion, and parks management.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.